X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA2flightsim11pointsprites.md

 Now try to run this code!

-You should see a screen as the one below:
+You should see a screen like the one below:

 ![Shooting](https://github.com/simondarksidej/XNAGameStudio/raw/archive/Images/Riemers/3DXNA2-11Shoot1.gif?raw=true)